Myanmar (Burma)

 There were various governmental initiatives and plans to benefit civic participation underway prior to 2020 (see for instance the Union government’s 12-point economic agenda and Framework for Economic and Social Reform), but they were largely initial announcements whose progress was interrupted by the COVID-19 pandemic and then the military coup in 2021.
 Ethnic minorities and political opponents have long been targets of the military regime, who have deployed extensive efforts to prevent their public participation at all costs particularly after the coup.

-Myanmar’s decentralisation process had given extended responsibility to subnational levels of governance, with increasing efforts to encourage public participation, especially at the Village Track or Township level, such as through the Ward or Village Tract Administration Law, 2012.
+Myanmar’s decentralization process had given extended responsibility to subnational levels of governance, with increasing efforts to encourage public participation, especially at the Village Track or Township level, such as through the Ward or Village Tract Administration Law, 2012.
 Budget development and resources allocations mechanisms were one of the areas where subnational governments had shown promise for encouraging and enabling public participation.

 The relevant laws and regulations affecting public participation included: